Hibby/packetradio-guide/docs/beginners-guide.md

 If you're a new user, I recommend using a graphical 'app store' - see how [here](linux.md/#graphical-app-store-frontend).

-If you're more linux aware? `apt install soundmodem` in your terminal of choice!
+If you're more Linux aware? `apt install soundmodem` in your terminal of choice!

 ### Configure QtTermTCP